mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.MongoDB.Extensions.md

 Name to use for MongoDB collection

 ## Class: MongoDB.Extensions.DefaultMongoDatabaseSettings
-Default connection information for MongoDatabases, Duplicating this class with a different ConfigurationSectionAttribute value will allow for declaring secondary connection configurations
+Default connection information for MongoDB databases.
+Duplicating this class with a different value will allow for declaring secondary connection configurations.
+### Properties

+#### ConnectionString
+Gets or sets the connection string for the MongoDB database.
+#### DatabaseName
+Gets or sets the name of the MongoDB database.

 ## Class: MongoDB.Extensions.IMongoDatabaseFactory
 provide a centralized means to created MongoDB instances